Stephen Wild: Playing career

-Wild played for Huddersfield Giants in the 2006 Challenge Cup Final at against St. Helens but the Huddersfield Giants lost 12-42.
+Wild played for Huddersfield Giants in the 2006 Challenge Cup Final at against St. Helens but the Huddersfield Giants lost 12–42.

-In June 2007 Wild was called up to the Great Britain squad for the test match against France, having made his début against Australia in 2004, he has also represented England against New Zealand, as well as Lancashire in Origin Series.
+In June 2007 Wild was called up to the Great Britain squad for the test match against France, having made his début against Australia in 2004.
+He has also represented England against New Zealand, as well as Lancashire in Origin Series.

+After retiring, Wild opened a gym in Wigan.